-Like the Bernese Mountain dog, Labs have a double coat.
+Like the Berner, Labs have a double coat.
 These dogs do shed seasonally, so be prepared for plenty of grooming sessions!

 Health problems that can be common to both breeds include hip and elbow dysplasia.

 These dogs are very popular and have a fantastic personality.
-These dogs are intelligent, energetic, and alert, as well as being very protective of their family.
-They are also smart, friendly, loving, sociable, and loyal; what’s not to like!
+They are intelligent, energetic, and alert, as well as being very protective of their family.
+They’re also smart, friendly, loving, sociable, and loyal.
+What’s not to like?

-Although the Border Collie is much smaller than the Bernese Mountain dog, a cross breed between the two will typically produce a large dog, weighing between 40 and 80 pounds.
+Although the Border Collie is much smaller than the Bernese Mountain Dog, a cross between the two will typically produce a large dog, weighing between 40 and 80 pounds.